 Bank mergers are more common than most people think.
-The Federal Reserve recorded 189 bank mergers in 2021 alone, down from 274 such requests in 2018.
+The Federal Reserve reported 232 bank mergers as of May 2021, with a new report available every Friday.

 Expect Some Changes

 The first thing to recognize is that you are likely to experience some changes if your bank is acquired.
-Fortunately, the bank is likely to do everything they can to minimize disruption.
-They want to keep as many customers as satisfied as possible in order to retain their customer base.
-It’s in their best interest to keep you happy.
+Fortunately, the bank is likely to do everything it can to minimize disruption.
+It wants to keep as many customers as satisfied as possible in order to retain its customer base.
+It’s in the bank's best interest to keep you happy.

 CDs and Mortgages Won’t Change

 Because of agreements that have already been signed and generally have fixed terms, the good news is that certificates of deposits (CDs) and mortgages don’t usually change in a bank acquisition.
-Normally, with a mortgage, you simply change who you make your check out to, and if you have automatic payments then often nothing will change at all.
+Normally, with a mortgage, you simply change whom you make your check out to, and if you have automatic payments, often nothing will change at all.

 The interest rate and term of your mortgage should stay exactly the same in a merger or acquisition, but check the terms of your agreement if you are not sure.

 CDs work the same way.
 The bank will continue paying the CD interest rate both sides agreed on, and making an early withdrawal of the money in your certificate of deposit account will incur the same penalties agreed to when you took out the CD.

 If you have bank accounts at both of the banks that are involved in the acquisition process, it’s possible your accounts may end up being over the $250,000 deposit limit that qualifies for FDIC insurance for a single institution.

 It's important to note that the FDIC will insure accounts from the old bank separately for six months, but after that, you need to make sure your assets are held at separate institutions if you have more than the $250,000 limit in one institution and you want federal insurance on your accounts.